paul-canals/toolbox/docs/md/m_utl_hash_define.md

 ***

 ### Description
 The macro can be used to create a hash table in memory based on a list selection of columns from an input SAS dataset or database table.
 Only the columns listed in the KEYS= and COLS= parameters will be added to the hash object.
 The macro can be used anywhere in a SAS program specially within SAS data step.

+ Most used hash object methods are:

+- _hash_.check(): Checks whether a given key has been stored in the hash object.
+The data variables are not updated.
+Return codes are the same as for the find method.
+- _hash_.clear(): Removes all entries from the hash object without deleting the hash object itself.
+- _hash_.find(): Determines whether the given key has been stored in the hash object.
+If so, the data variables are updated and the return code is set to zero.
+If the key has not been found, the return code is non-zero.
+- _hash_.output(): Creates the dataset with dataset_name which will contain the data from the hash object.
+- _hash_.remove(): Removes the data associated with the given key from the hash object.
+- _hash_.sum(): Gets the key summary for the given key and stores it in a dataset or table variable.
+Key summaries are incremented when a key is accessed.

+ Hash iterative object methods are:

+- _hiter_.first(): Copies the data for the first item in the hash object into the data variables for the hash object.
+- _hiter_.last(): Copies the data for the last item in the hash object into the data variables for the hash object.
+- _hiter_.next(): Use iteratively to traverse the hash object and return the data items in key order.
+If _first_ has not been called, next begins with the first data item.
+- _hiter_.prev(): Use iteratively to traverse the hash object and return the data items in reverse key order.
+If _last_ has not been called, prev begins with the last data item.

  This macro is based on the ut_hash_define.sas macro program from Dave Prinsloo (dave.prinsloo@yahoo.com).

 ##### *Note:*
 *In case of encrypted SAS datasets, the ENCRYPTKEY= parameter must be provided as part of the CREDS credentials string.*